chadac/golang/src/cmd/compile/abi-internal.md

 require computed offsets, and 1-element arrays are already decomposed in the compiler’s SSA representation.

-The ABI assignment algolangrithm above is equivalent to Go’s stack-based ABI0 calling convention if there are zero architecture registers.
+The ABI assignment algolangrithm above is equivalent to Golang’s stack-based ABI0 calling convention if there are zero architecture registers.
 This is intended to ease the transition to the register-based internal ABI and make it easy for the compiler to generate either calling